 - Your education comes first.
-If you need to take care of academics, notify your coach and discuss the situation, plan ahead and inform coach of any school functions coming up with at least 2 weeks’ notice.
+If you need to take care of academics, notify your coach and discuss the situation, plan ahead, and inform the coach of any school functions coming up with at least 2 weeks’ notice.

 KBSC Required Practice Attire

 KBSC Playing Time

 - All players will get to play in tournaments.
 Meaning you may play in a first bracket game, but you may not get to play in a championship game.
 Again, not all players will have equal playing time, but the coaches must develop all of their players so they can be part of the successes and failures of the team.